bedatadriven/renjin-docs/source/library/execution-context.rst

 The ``renjin-appengine`` module provides a more complex example.
-There, the `AppEngineContextFactory`_ class prepares a FileSystemManager that is configured with a `AppEngineLocalFileSystemProvider`_ subclass that provides read-only acesss to the servlet's directory.
+There, the `AppEngineContextFactory`_ class prepares a FileSystemManager that is configured with a `AppEngineLocalFileSystemProvider`_ subclass that provides read-only access to the servlet's directory.
 This allows R scripts access to "/WEB-INF/data/model.R", which is translated into the absolute path at runtime.